 The ancient history of the territory of Modica is still perfectly visible in Cava d'Ispica which is a naturally valuable canyon without any doubts.
 It shows prehistoric tombs, Paleo-christian catacombs, rocky churches and troglodyte dwellings that were inhabited from the Middle Ages to the 1950s.
-The tour will start from the Archaeological Park of Cava Ispica to reach the rocky dwellings of Pernamazzone and the Sicanian Castle together with the prehistoric necropolis of Calicantone.
-In the afternoon, we will go to Modica to visit its Baroque and late medieval monuments and to taste the incredible sweetness of its fine chocolate.
+The tour will start from the Archaeological Park of Cava Ispica to reach the rocky dwelling of the the Sicanian Castle together with the prehistoric necropolis of Calicantone.
+In the afternoon, we will go to Modica to visit its Baroque and late Medieval monuments and to taste the incredible sweetness of its fine chocolate.

 Duration: 8 hours

 If you want the tour to include private transportation for this tour please contact me for a quotation

 9 Eur - Entrance tickets to: Archaeological Park of Cava d'Ispica (€ 4,00 per person)and rupestrian church of San Nicolò Inferiore (€ 2,00 per person).

 Parking fees: more or less € 3,00 per car

 A Recent Review of this tour

 Read More Reviews For This Tour

 Wow !!
 Alessandro was amazing !
 He was so knowledgeable and informative. .
 Very attentive to our needs since is was a hot day .
 Could not have been better .
 There was not one question Alessandro did not know the answer to .
 I highly recommend him as a.
 Guide !